-The Sonde monitoring also confirms that these water quality violations continue to the present.
-The most recent published data (for 2010) show elevated chlorophyll-a concentrations and persistent DO concentrations below 5 mg/l.
+The sonde monitoring also confirms that these water quality violations continue to the present.
+The most recent published data (for 2011) show elevated chlorophyll-a concentrations, corresponding periods of supersaturated DO at the surface, persistent bottom DO concentrations below 5 mg/l and frequent excursions below 3 mg/l.
 See Figure 6.